Drongelens Canal: Opening of the Bergsche Maas

-On 18 August 1904 the Bergsche Maas was officially opened by the Queen.
+On 18 August 1904 the Bergsche Maas was officially opened by the queen.
 Nevertheless, in early 1905 the work to construct the canal still had to start, even though everything (sluice, threshold) was ready to start the work.
 Of course, the above-mentioned conflict between the water board and the government played its part.
-However, it is very probable that authorities first wanted to see the effects of the move of the mouth of the Meuse before continuing work on the canal.
+However, it is probable that authorities first wanted to see the effects of the move of the mouth of the Meuse before continuing work on the canal.

 As expected, the effects of the move by themselves were not that beneficial for the drainage of Dommel and Aa.
 After the winter of 1904-1905 many lands near 's-Hertogenbosch were still under water in April.
 In the winter of 1905-1906 the Meuse was almost as high as in the winter of 1880–1881.
 The water board noted that the average Meuse level near Heusden was 2 m lower, compared to the previous years.
 Now the general water board of Northeast North Brabant changed its mind and started to push for completion of the canal.
 The high Meuse also caused that the Beerse Maas flowed in early 1906, something that was expected to become exceptional.
 Some experts then also started to doubt whether the Drongelens canal would have the supposed benefits.